Catloaf24/Sylvan/README.md

 # Sylvan

+Important!
+Please install the .NET 6.0 runtime before using the .exe

                      You find yourself in a strange forest full of danger and potential happiness.");
                          Fight enemies, find treasures, avoid deadly traps and most of all:");
                                                  Good Luck!\n\n");